 - If you copied any supporting files to the Desktop pedata folder in step 2, copy them again into the pedata folder in the ArcGIS Server installation directory.
 As before, find the folder within pedata corresponding to your transformation method and paste the files there.

 - When preparing a map for publication, make sure the custom transformation is in use within the map.
 If the map contains layers that use both the input and output geographic coordinate systems from the custom transformation, make sure the transformation is active:

 If you do not plan to have layers that use your custom transformation's input and output GCS in the same map, add a layer that uses the GCS that will not be in the final map, set the custom transformation, then remove the layer.
 The transformation will then be stored with the map.

 - In ArcMap, right-click on your Data Frame in the Table of Contents panel, then open its Properties.
 Select the Coordinate System tab, then click the Transformations button.
 Verify your custom transformation is selected.

 - In ArcGIS Pro, right-click on your Map in the Contents panel, open its Properties, then click Transformation.
 Verify your custom transformation is selected.

 - When your map is ready, publish it.
 If you're using ArcMap, you can publish a map service to ArcGIS Server; if you're using ArcGIS Pro, you can share a web map to an ArcGIS Enterprise portal, powered by a map service published to a federated ArcGIS Server site.
 The specifications of your custom transformation will be stored with the map service.

 Your map service or web map will include the custom geographic transformation applied to your GIS data.
-This includes real-time processing as you zoom and pan the map.
+This includes on-the-fly processing as you zoom and pan the map.